joelvaneenwyk/huginn-wiki/Using-huginn-on-predeployed-docker-container.md

-To play with Huginn on [docker](http://www.docker.io/), obtain a copy of docker (possibly by running `vagrant up` in the docker directory), and then run:
+You can play with Huginn inside of [docker](http://www.docker.io/).
+Start by checking out the docker repository.

+*Step 1* This step is only needed if you can't run docker natively (on a Mac, for example), and so are going to run docker inside of Vagrant.
+Add `config.vm.forward_port 3000, 3000` to the Vagrant file in the docker repository, then run `vagrant up`.

+*Step 2* Run:

     docker pull rishabh/huginn
     docker run -h localhost -d -p 3000 rishabh/huginn /bin/bash -c "su huginn -c runhuginn"